DoctorLugubrious/Raytracer/README.md

 # Raytracer
-A siimple raytracer I wrote in C#.
+A simple raytracer I wrote in C#.